Extension theorems for large scale spaces via coarse neighbourhoods

 \section{The Higson compactification and corona}

 The concept of Higson compactification really belongs to hybrid large scale geometry.
-For completeness, let's prove the following result: \begin{Proposition} Given a hybrid large scale space $X$ the following conditions are equivalent: \begin{itemize} \item[(1)] There is a Hausdorff compactification $h(X)$ of $X$ with the property that every continuous, slowly oscillating function $f:X\to [0,1]$ extends uniquely over $h(X)$, \item[(2)] $X$ is Tychonoff as a topological space. \end{itemize} \end{Proposition} \begin{proof} The implication (1)$\implies$(2) holds for any space $X$ that admits a Hausdorff compactification.
-To show (2)$\implies$(1) it suffices to observe that, given any $x_0\in X$ and given a bounded open neighbourhood $U$ of $x_0$ in $X$, any continuous function $f:X\to [0,1]$ that vanishes outside of $U$ is slowly oscillating.
-Thus the set of continuous slowly oscillating functions on a Tychonoff space separates closed sets from points and contains the constant functions, and so (1) follows from well-known compactification theory (see for example \cite{PorterWoods}). \end{proof}
+For completeness, let's prove the following result: \begin{Proposition} Given a hybrid large scale space $X$ the following conditions are equivalent: \begin{itemize} \item[(1)] There is a Hausdorff compactification $h(X)$ of $X$ with the property that every continuous slowly oscillating function $f:X\to [0,1]$ extends uniquely over $h(X)$, \item[(2)] $X$ is Tychonoff as a topological space. \end{itemize} \end{Proposition} \begin{proof} The implication (1)$\implies$(2) holds for any space $X$ that admits a Hausdorff compactification.
+To show (2)$\implies$(1) first observe that, given any $x_0\in X$ and given a bounded open neighbourhood $U$ of $x_0$ in $X$, any continuous function $f:X\to [0,1]$ that vanishes outside of $U$ is slowly oscillating.
+Thus the set of continuous slowly oscillating functions on $X$ separates closed sets from points.
+It is easy to check that the collection of continuous slowly oscillating functions from $X$ to $[0,1]$ is a subring of the ring of continuous functions from $X$ to $[0,1]$ that is complete with respect to the sup-norm and contains the constant functions.
+Thus (1) follows from well-known results in compactification theory (see for example Theorem (m) in Section 4.5 of \cite{PorterWoods}). \end{proof}

 In \cite{Roe} (pp.~30--31) the Higson corona of a coarse space $X$ is defined abstractly as a compact space $\nu X$ satisfying

 Here $B_h(X)$ is the C$^\ast$-algebra of all bounded slowly oscillating (not necessarily continuous) complex-valued functions and $B_0(X)$ is the closed two-sided ideal of functions that ``approach $0$ at infinity'', i.e.~all $f \in B_h(X)$ such that for every $\varepsilon >0$ there is a bounded set $K$ such that $|f(x)| < \varepsilon$ for all $x \notin K$.
 It is shown that the geometric realization of the Higson corona, in the case of a (paracompact) proper coarse space, can be obtained as $h(X)\setminus X$, where $h(X)$ is the Higson compactification of $X$, i.e. the compactification corresponding to the algebra of all continuous bounded slowly oscillating functions $X\to [0,1]$.